I Am Uncertainty

 Anyways… I am sitting here sipping an overpriced glass of wine and missing my babies while I also miss you.
 And suddenly I understand what Carly Rae Jepsen meant when she sang, “Before you came into my life I missed you so bad.”

+So bad.
 I missed you so bad.
+So bad.

-I let the delicious possibility of you slip off my lips and fall back into my glass like an unwanted sip of wine and drop back into a moment– me (me, this part of us anyway), cold as stone standing there in the hallway of my old home in Florida.
+I let the delicious possibility of you slip off my lips and fall back into my glass like an unexplored sip of wine and drop back into a moment– me (me, this part of us anyway), cold as stone standing there in the hallway of my old home in Florida.

 It is like six years ago, way before I even considered how much I missed you so badly before I knew you.
 So bad.
 I missed you so bad.
 Only I didn’t know it yet.
+Still haven’t met you.

 Uncertain, I stand in the hallway from six years ago and look at them in my mind like they still hang there for all eternity.
 The pictures of Emma and Jake lined up on the walls like pieces of the only things that have ever mattered … offered up to God to prove why I came one last time to this God-forsaken planet of suffering and pain.
 Emma.
 Jake.
 The only reasons worth this level of misery, for sure.

 Her newborn feet.
 His tiny, wrinkled old man hands.
 Her first birthday.
-His black and white face in a baseball cap shining like the brightest sun that the whole damn universe has ever birthed.
+His black and white face in a baseball cap shining like the brightest sun that the whole huge universe has ever birthed.

 I type it again because I mean it so much.

-Fuck, they are so gorgeous those pictures.
+Wow, they are so gorgeous those pictures.

 And in this memory that I carry into present time and space like the dead weight of a thousand lives of broken promises, I know nothing except that I can’t risk them.
 The pictures I mean.
 I just can’t risk losing one of them.
 Not one.
 I’d slit my wrists and bleed like a pig on a stick instead of losing one.
-Not one of those fucking gorgeous pictures.
+Not one of those gorgeous pictures.

 So I did.
 Like that pig, I mean.
 Bleed on a stick, turned round and round and round in the fires of hell to escape the possibility of losing one of those masterpieces.
 I stayed for a whole year longer because the lawyer said I might (there’s that terrible and wonderful word again) lose half of them.